We are continuously monitoring health authority recommendations and closures and may need to make adjustments to the exam.

 Exam fees cover the cost of all aspects of the exam administration.
 They are subject to change and may increase along with administration costs.
 Fees cover:

-- Examination production (including computer storage, selection and printing)
+- Examination production

 - Marking and reporting results